foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 <section markdown="block">

-1. ssh to the server
+1. <span class="warning">make sure you're logged in to you remote server (linserv1 or linserv2)</span> via ssh (remember, you have to ssh to access.cims.nyu.edu first, then ssh to your server)

 2. Clone your repository into your opt directory (you can find your full repository name on GitHub).
 Remember to substitute <code>REPOSITORY_NAME</code> with your actual repository name: